atk4/data/docs/references.rst

 ----------------------

 When using ref() on hasMany reference, it will always return a fresh clone of the model.
-You can perform actions on the clone and next time you execute ref() you will get a fresh copy.
+You can perform queries on the clone and next time you execute ref() you will get a fresh copy.

 If you are worried about performance you can keep 2 models in memory::